NME: NME.com

 Luke Lewis took over as editor of NME.com in March 2011, bringing a new focus on video content and user engagement, bringing comments to the fore and introducing user ratings on reviews.
-In 2011, NME.com had over 7 million monthly unique users (source: Omniture SiteCatalyst, 2011).
+In 2011, NME.com had over seven million monthly unique users (source: Omniture SiteCatalyst, 2011).

 In May 2011, NME.com launched NMEVideo.com, a sister site dedicated to video, and released the NME Festivals smartphone app.
 Sponsored by BlackBerry, it featured line-ups, stage times, photo galleries and backstage video interviews, and was downloaded 30,000 times.
 The following month, NME launched its first iPad app, dedicated to Jack White.

 In September 2011, NME.com organised and live-blogged a real-time Twitter listening party of Nirvana's 1991 album Nevermind to mark that album's 20th anniversary.
 The site also launched a new series of self-produced band documentary films, entitled The Ultimate Guide.

 In October 2011, the site celebrated its 15th birthday by publishing a list of the 150 best tracks of NME.com's lifetime.
 The number one song was Radiohead's "Paranoid Android".

 In 2015, NME appointed Charlotte Gunn as digital editor, replacing Greg Cochrane.
 Under Gunn, NME.com doubled in size and with a focus on social and video built a sustainable future as an online only brand.
 Gunn was appointed Editor in March 2018, after the closure of the weekly print magazine, and left the post in February 2020.

 In 2020, NME.com began its Gaming channel.
 NME Networks' Chief Operating and Commercial Officer Holly Bishop stated that it would include "long reads, hero content, franchises, reviews and interactive streams".

-NME covers

 NME Awards

 NME Awards is an awards show held every year to celebrate the best new music of the past year.
 The nominations and eventual winners are voted for by the readers of the magazine.
 The 2022 ceremony, branded as the BandLab NME Awards 2022, took place on 2 March 2022 at the O2 Academy Brixton.